re4ldev/arch-laptop/README.md

 13. Format disk partitions.
 14. Create and mount btrfs subvolumes and non-btrfs partitions.
 15. Select the mirrors.
-16. Install essential packages with pacstrap.
+16. Install system packages with pacstrap.
 17. Generate fstab.
 18. Chroot into the new system.
 19. Set a timezone.